AlfanNurrohim/Basics-SQL/README.md

 ## About

-Welcome to my Basics SQL Portfolio repository!
+Welcome to my **Basics-SQL** Portfolio repository!
 Here, you'll find a collection of SQL queries and projects that I've developed as part of my independent study in data analysis.
 This README serves as a guide to navigating through the contents of this repository.

 As a dedicated student passionate about data analysis, I've embarked on a journey to master the fundamentals of SQL (Structured Query Language).
 SQL is a powerful tool used for managing and manipulating relational databases, making it an essential skill for anyone interested in data analytics and management.